LivePersonInc/knowledge-center-archive/pages/documents/Security & Regulations/Secure forms/secure-forms-for-chat.md

 4\.
 Click Save.

 {: .notice}
 If a you would like to enable the secure forms permission for some agents, but not for others, this can be achieved by creating a new custom profile within the agent role.
-For further information, refer to the[ ](https://s3-eu-west-1.amazonaws.com/ce-sr/CA/Admin/Permissions+(profiles).pdf)[Customize user profiles documentation.]()
+For further information, refer to the [customize user profiles](admin-settings-permissions-customize-permissions.html) documentation.